Don Polye

 In October, the National Alliance Party consequently sought to expel him from the party, but was prevented from doing so by a court order.
 Later that month, it was reported simultaneously that Polye, along with many others, had been expelled from the party "for conduct prejudicial to the interest of the party", and that he had been elected as party leader.
 In fact, the party split into factions, one of which was led by Polye.
 In January 2012, he announced that he was de-registering the National Alliance Party, despite the existence of a rival faction claiming to be the legitimate party.
 Polye and his faction launched a new party, the Triumph Heritage Empowerment Rural Party ("T.H.E.
 Party"), ahead of the June 2012 general election.

 On 27 February 2012, Prime Minister Peter O'Neill relieved him of the Finance portfolio, taking it on himself, citing "the continuing lack of ability by the department and ministry of finance to contain expenditure overruns outside of the budget appropriations".
 Polye retained the Treasury portfolio, and gained that of Border Development.
 Following the results of the 2012 general election Polye retained his position as Treasurer under a new cabinet announced by O'Neill.
 On 10 March 2014, O'Neill sacked him again, accusing him of having a destabilising effect on the government.

 In December 2014, he replaced Belden Namah as Leader of the Opposition to O'Neill's government.

-Polye lost the Kandep election in 2017 to Alfred Manase but disputed the results and a serious of court cases took place until a recount was ordered.
+Polye lost the Kandep election in 2017 to Alfred Manase but disputed the results and a series of court cases took place until a recount was ordered.

 After a recount, he was elected to the tenth Parliament in April 2021.

 Polye stood again for the eleventh Parliament in 2022.
 He was declared elected by returning officer Henry Apakali after he had been instructed by Electoral Commissioner Simon Sinai to stop the count due to integrity concerns.
 The declaration is pending legal review.